HOW TO TAKE YOUR MEASUREMENTS

 - Item must not be marked as final sale

-The customer is responsible for paying the return shipping costs.
-It us highly recommended that you use a trackable shipping service.
+The customer is responsible for paying the return shipping costs for bridesmaid dresses.
+It is highly recommended that you use a trackable shipping service.
 Shipping charges are non-refundable.
 Upon receipt of the returned merchandise you will receive a Store Credit within 5 business days (not including weekends or holidays).